 This vacation cottage on stilts has three bedrooms and two bathrooms and can accommodate eight guests.
 The Best Western Padre Island is conveniently located between Mustang Island and Padre Island.

 It’s a great option for those who want to visit these beautiful Texas Gulf Coast areas and discover fun things to do.
-There’s an outdoor pool, BBQ facilities, and a business center at this pet-friendly hotel.
+This pet-friendly hotel has an outdoor pool, BBQ facilities, and a business center.
 Guests can enjoy free Wi-Fi, a mini-fridge, a microwave, and a work desk.

 See Related: Best Cheap Places to Travel in the US